suleymanckr07/suleymanckr07.github.io/README.md

 │   ├── main.js                 # Custom JavaScript for functionality
 │   └── animations.js           # JavaScript for triggering animations
 ├── images
-│   ├── logo.svg                # Logo for the Woo: AI application
+│   ├── logo.svg                # Logo for the Turistly application
 │   ├── hero-banner.svg         # Hero banner image for the homepage
-│   ├── app-screenshot.svg      # Screenshot of the Woo: AI application
+│   ├── app-screenshot.svg      # Screenshot of the Turistly application
 │   ├── download-badges
 │   │   ├── app-store.svg       # Badge for the Apple App Store
 │   │   └── google-play.svg     # Badge for the Google Play Store